2011 BDO World Darts Championship: Television coverage

 The tournament was again broadcast by BBC Sport, who have done so every year since its inception.
 Colin Murray reprised his role as host, after taking over from Ray Stubbs in 2010, Bobby George was again the main pundit, hosting with Colin Murray for live and afternoon coverage sometimes joining Rob Walker for the highlight shows, Bobby George has been the BBC main darts pundit since the early 2000s.
 Rob Walker, the Master of Ceremonies at BBC's snooker events and host of the BBC's 2009 Winmau World Masters continued to present the late night highlights and Darts Extra through the night on BBC2.

-The commentary team was headed by David Croft, who has been commentating for the BBC since 2003 and Vassos Alexander, making his Lakeside debut covering for the ill Tony Green.
+The commentary team was headed by David Croft, who has been commentating for the BBC since 2003 and Vassos Alexander, making his tournament debut covering for the ill Tony Green.
 Guest commentators included Martin Adams and Tony O'Shea.

 Most of the weekend coverage was shown live on either BBC One or BBC Two, included both semi finals and the final itself.
 All other matches were shown live via the BBC's interactive coverage on its Red Button service.